Roses (The Cranberries album): Recording sessions

 The Cranberries worked on 19 tracks for the Roses album in Toronto and London between April 2002 and June 2003 with producer Stephen Street, who previously collaborated with the band on Everybody Else Is Doing It, So Why Can't We?, No Need to Argue and Wake Up and Smell the Coffee.
 Seventeen tracks were finished for the album.
 According to producer Stephen Street, the recordings recapture "the delicate darker mood of [the earlier Cranberries albums]".
 The album included string arrangements.

 First session (Metalworks Studios, Mississauga, Ontario)

 The Cranberries recorded 18 tracks at the Metalworks Studios in Mississauga, Ontario (Canada) from 18 April 2002 to 29 June 2003.
 All album tracks, except "Tomorrow", were recorded during the first session.
 "Losing My Mind" was first titled "Eyelash".

 Second session (Miloco Studios, London)

-The band and producer Stephen Street went into the studio st the Miloco Studios in London and "Tomorrow", was recorded during April 2011, and the other tracks were completed during this recording session.
+The band and producer Stephen Street went into the studio at the Miloco Studios in London and "Tomorrow", was recorded during April 2011, and the other tracks were completed during this recording session.
 "Stars" was replaced by the new track "Tomorrow".